mrap10/E-Kart/README.md

 # E-Kart
-It is a simple frontend of a e-commerce site built for college internals with HTMl and heavy Tailwind 😅.
+It is a simple frontend of a e-commerce site built for college internals with HTMl and heavy Tailwind 😅 with no responsive reactions.

 ### WIP